georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

     ![Terminal response for the 'npm install --save wdio-timeline-reporter' command](wdi5_install_timeline_reporter.png)

-14. Add following snippets to configure the timeline reporter correctly in the `wdio.conf.js`:
+14. Add following snippets to configure the timeline reporter and the chrome browser correctly in the `wdio.conf.js`:

     ```JavaScript
     const { TimelineService } = require("wdio-timeline-reporter/timeline-service");